mrozbarry/erinnbarry.com/content/about_me.md

 # About Me

-I am a soon to be graduate of Wilfrid Laurier University - and am in the process of applying to graduate school - with the hopes of entering a Clinical Psychology (or related) field.
-I have been married to my wonderful husband, a software developer, since 2011.
-We are the loving owners of a retired service dog, named Harley, from the National Service Dogs Charity.  <br/>
+I will soon be graduating with an Honours BA from Wilfrid Laurier University, and am currently in the process of applying to graduate school.
+I hope to enter a Clinical Psychology (or related) field, with an emphasis on psychology research.
+I have been married to my wonderful husband, a [LINK] software developer, since 2011.
+We are the loving owners of a retired service dog, named Harley, from the National Service Dogs Charity.
+In my spare time, I enjoy playing the piano, particularly the works of Chopin and Rachmaninoff.
+If you wish, you may visit my personal YouTube page (see above for the link) for various piano related videos.  <br/>

 # Research Interests